Theme 6 is Geometry. It comprises four interconnected core concepts, each of which covers a set of ‘knowledge, skills and understanding’ statements.

 The NCETM and Maths Hubs would like to thank the following for their contribution to the materials:

-- Secondary mathematics specialists: Debbie Barker; Frances Carr; Clare Dawson; Pete Griffin; Alison Hopper; Carol Knights; Steve Lomax; Richard Perring; Pete Sides; Gwen Tresidder; Maths Hubs Secondary Mathematics Specialists
+- Secondary mathematics specialists: Debbie Barker; Frances Carr; Clare Dawson; Pete Griffin; Alison Hopper; Carol Knights; Steve Lomax; Richard Perring; Pete Sides; Gwen Tresidder; Maths Hubs Secondary Mastery Specialists

 - Educational consultant: Dr Alf Coles, University of Bristol